Lhasa Apso vs Maltese: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Lhasa Apso and Maltese based on their distinct physical builds and metabolic profiles.
 Lhasa Apso at Small (12-18 lbs) needs caloric intake calibrated to their moderate activity level, while Maltese at Toy (4-7 lbs) requires nutrition matched to their low-moderate (30 minutes daily) energy output.
 Similar sizing means food costs are comparable, but ingredient requirements may differ based on each breed's health predispositions.
-Lhasa Apso's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Maltese may benefit from diets supporting Dental Issues.
+Lhasa Apso's genetic predisposition to joint conditions may require specialized dietary formulations, while Maltese may benefit from diets supporting Dental Issues.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements